 In terms of quantities, here’s a guide if you’re not using a tea bag:

-- 1 heaped teaspoon per 8oz of water for dried flowers
+- 1 heaped teaspoon per 8oz of water for dried chamomile

 - 3-4 teaspoons (depending on desired strength) per 8oz of water for fresh flowers

 As with many infusions, try to avoid using boiling water as this can scald the flowers and change the flavor.
 It may also decrease the quantity of some of the helpful nutrients and compounds.
+You don’t want to lose all that good stuff!
 Once boiled, allow the water to cool to around 200°F.

 You can actually reuse the petals and tea bags a few times to make multiple cups as the flavor is quite concentrated within the flowers.
+The flavor of the tea does not degrade.
+In fact on the 3rd and 4th cup you may get some nuanced and interesting flavors.
 The recommended amount to drink is 2–5 cups per day.

 So, is Chamomile Tea Good for You?